 - Amber Knight

 - Chryl N. Laird

 - Steven Rogers

 - Jason Windett

 Wynne Walker Moskop

 Office: McGannon Hall, Room 136

-Dr. Wynne Moskop, Associate Professor of the Department of Political Science at Saint Louis University, teaches and conducts research in the areas of political leadership, gender and multiculturalism in political community, and constitutionalism.
+Dr. Wynne Moskop, Associate Professor of the Department of Political Science at Saint Louis University, teaches and conducts research in the areas of political leadership, gender and political community, and meanings of citizenship.

 Education and Background.
 Wynne Moskop received a Ph.D. in Political Science from George Washington University, specializing in political theory and American politics and constitutionalism.
 Before coming to Saint Louis, she taught at New York University, Sarah Lawrence College, and George Washington University.